-L.A.W.N. invites the community of Springfield to create a work of art in your front lawn for a city-wide public art exhibition.
+L.A.W.N. invites the community of Greene County to create a work of art in your front lawn for a county-wide public art exhibition.
+L.A.W.N. is a county-wide public art exhibition made for front lawns by community members located in the greater Springfield, Missouri area.

-L.A.W.N. is a city-wide public art exhibition made for front lawns by community members located in and around Springfield, Missouri.
-Created as a grassroots project focused on connecting our vibrant community, L.A.W.N. seeks to empower public art made by the people as a contribution to Springfield’s sense of place and the built environment we all share.
+Created as a grassroots project focused on connecting our vibrant community, L.A.W.N. seeks to empower public art made by the people as a contribution to Springfield and the greater Greene County area’s sense of place and the built environment we all share.

 All members of the community are encouraged to participate by creating a work of art using materials available at home: sculpture, chalk art, installation, etc. in front of their residence.
 This project is about expressing creativity, no matter the skill level.
 See L.A.W.N.
 Project Guide for details and ideas.

-To register for L.A.W.N., fill out the Participation Form found on the L.A.W.N. website.
+To register for L.A.W.N., fill out this Participation Form.

-L.A.W.N. is founded and organized by Deidre Argyle, Jodi McCoy, and Shauna Smith through Sculpture Walk Springfield, Springfield Art Museum, Missouri State University: Art + Design Department, and Greene County MU Extension Council.
+L.A.W.N. is founded and organized by Sculpture Walk Springfield, Springfield Art Museum, Missouri State University: Art + Design Department, and Greene County MU Extension Council.